dcaputo-harmoni/open-balena-delta/README.md

 - **delta.<yourdomain.com>**: IP address / hostname of `open-balena-haproxy`

+Certificates:

+If you want to enable authentication (i.e. only accept incoming delta requests from authenticated devices) you will need to include the `open-balena-api` public key certificate (which is used for JWT signing) in the `open-balena-delta` container, stored at /certs/private/api.<BALENA_TLD>.pem.
+If you don't provide this file, authentication will be automatically disabled.

 ## Integration
 To integrate `open-balena-delta` in your `open-balena` environment, you will need to make some configuration changes as outlined below.
 If you utilize the `open-balena-helm` scripts, this will be handled for you.
 Below is a summary of what needs to be done.